the grapevine

 In this city, like in most of the cities we saw on our tour, we stayed in a university student hotel.
 It was interesting to learn that most universities have some sort of hotel or dorm for foreigners, or visitors.
 The average nightly cost per person at this hotel was $6, which was the overall average for each person's lodging throughout the trip.
 That is extremely cheap compared to western prices.

-That night a couple of students invited us to watch a movie at their apartment.
+a movie at their apartment.
 Harry was tired, so our group went with our new "friends" for the experience.
 Let me tell you about movies in China.
 I didn't say videos, because they don't use videos.
 They use CDs.
 They had some new releases on VCDs (usually two CDs per title) and we wondered how they did it, because they're still only in theaters in the West.
 Apparently, someone in the West records the movie on a camcorder in a movie theater when it first comes out.
-The movie gets to China and imme diately is translated, because it usually has subtitles and some are dubbed.
-It's made into a VCD and sold for about $1.25 per title--very cheap!
-Of course, the quality is cheap as well.
-There are times when watching a movie and the villain finally gets it, you suddenly hear the theater crowd shout or cheer.
-Sometimes you even see people stand up and walk across the screen.
+The movie gets to China and imme

-It was late when the movie was over, so our friends asked if we could get back by ourselves.
-Easy!--We thought.
-They got us onto the right bus and even told the bus driver to take us to the university gate.
+us onto the right bus and even told the bus driver to take us to the university gate.
 We reassured them that we could find our way to the hotel from the gate.
 Sit back and enjoy the night view.
 But hey!
 Wait!
 How do we tell them they're passing the street where we are supposed to turn?
 With much sign language and using the simplest Chinese we could, we understood that they were going to take us to the university gate another way.

-Okay, Okay!
-I sat down, but this time not so relaxed.
-All sorts of things were running through my mind: Kidnapped!
+of things were running through my mind: Kidnapped!
 Lost!
 How do I tell the teens' parents about it if we get into trouble?
 Well, they wanted us to get out at one gate, but I didn't recognize it so I said, "No way I'm going to get off somewhere I don't know!"
 So on they go.
 They stop at another gate.
 It still was not familiar, but from the "conversation" it seemed like it was our last chance.
 There was a guard posted at the gate, so we decided to get off.

-At the gate, we explained to the guards that we were going to the hotel.
+that we were going to the hotel.
 I was glad to find that I had a brochure from the hotel to show them.
 Thank the Lord that we were going to get an escort to the hotel.
 Well, there seemed to be a slight misunderstanding, because our guard escort didn't know where we wanted to go.
 We must have walked for over an hour (it was about 1:00 AM by then) and were still getting nowhere.
-Maybe we confused the guard by telling him the hotel was by a lake and we made the sounds of ducks, acted like fish, ac ted out swimming--because he took us to an Olympic-sized pool.
-Little did we know that the campus grounds were HUGE.
-Finally I took out our hotel brochure again, pointed to the photo of a bedroom and told him (and acted out) how tired we were and we wanted to sleep when suddenly he said (in Chinese accent), "Oh, HOTEL!"
-Our escort then picked up the pace and walked like he knew where we were going.
-Within 15 minutes we were at our hotel.
+Maybe we confused the guard by telling him the hotel was by a lake and we made the sounds of ducks, acted like fish, ac

-After our two days in Hong Kong, we went 100 miles inlan d to Guanghzhou (Canton) for two days, then by bus to a couple of cities on the coast, Xiamen (Shamen) and Fuzhou (Fujo) for three days, directly across the Straits from Taiwan.
+d to Guanghzhou (Canton) for two days, then by bus to a couple of cities on the coast, Xiamen (Shamen) and Fuzhou (Fujo) for three days, directly across the Straits from Taiwan.
 From there we went by inland train north to Shanghai for five days.
 On our way to Beijing by train we stopped for two days at Taian (Tie on), which is just south of Jinan, then continued on to Beijing, staying there for four days.
-We then headed south through Central China, arriving in Zhengzhou (Jengjo) for two days, th en back to Guangzhou again for two days before our one night stand in Hong Kong and our flight out.
+We then headed south through Central China, arriving in Zhengzhou (Jengjo) for two days, th

 As we tell you about our adventures, to keep the trip in perspective in distances and climates, Hong Kong is about at the same latitude as Havana, Cuba or Calcutta; Beijing is about the same latitude as Philadelphia, Pennsylvania in the States, or Lisbon, Portugal.
-We were told that we came at a great time of year, because though it was still warm in the South it was not oppressively hot as it h ad been only a couple of months earlier.
-And in the North, it was comfortably cool and not freezing as it becomes only a couple of months later.
+We were told that we came at a great time of year, because though it was still warm in the South it was not oppressively hot as it h

 Guanghzhou is sometimes called the City of Rams or simply Goat City, though I'm sure there's a lot of sheep (spiritually speaking) in this bustling city of at least 10 million.
 This city is probably one of the best examples of the economic freedoms that China has, as it is a very thriving city.
-It's funny how the communist government of China calls th e current booming economic drive a "market economy" rather than capitalism.
+It's funny how the communist government of China calls th

-As tourists and as a student group, we didn't get into many conversations with the locals concerning religion or politics.
-From what we understand, very few people will discuss politics openly, mainly for fear of reprisals.
-When I asked in private about the Tianamen Square massacre in 1989, I was told that there was a lot more behind it than one could imagine.
-Much of the populace supported the students; the students g oing to Beijing were even given free train rides.
+oing to Beijing were even given free train rides.
 They said that the whole country was on the verge of civil disorder and that it was quite serious.
 At that time the students in universities couldn't choose their major, nor could they choose the job they wanted after they graduated.
 Both their major and job were assigned, and if you had some "pull" in the army or local government you could get something good.
-However, in just the last few years the students in many universities have been given t he freedom to choose their major and to choose their job after graduation.
-This apparently is a result of the Tianamen Square protests.
+However, in just the last few years the students in many universities have been given t

 One thing about China is that there was always plenty of food--and cheap too.
 We averaged about $1/meal/person.
 We'd usually eat breakfast in the hotel (often oatmeal, milk and fruit), lunch was often sandwiches of some sort, and then our dinner meal was most often in a restaurant where we'd sample many of the local foods.